San Diego Juvenile Detention Sexual Abuse Lawsuits

 - Phoenix House Academy of San Diego

-Our law firm has successfully recovered multi-million-dollar settlements on behalf of sexual abuse survivors, holding those responsible accountable for failing to protect vulnerable youth.
+Our firm has successfully recovered multi-million-dollar settlements on behalf of survivors, holding those responsible accountable for failing to protect vulnerable youth.
+We can help you pursue justice.
 Below are examples of outcomes we’ve achieved in past cases:

 - $15 million settlement secured for multiple boys who were sexually abused and groomed by a coach at a private school.
 The case involved extensive evidence of misconduct and institutional failure to protect students under the school’s supervision.

 - $6 million recovery in a child sexual abuse case involving repeated abuse over several years at a youth activity center.
-The legal team proved that the center ignored prior warnings, failed to conduct proper background checks, and neglected to act on earlier complaints about the staff member involved.
+The lawyers proved that the center ignored prior warnings, failed to conduct proper background checks, and neglected to act on earlier complaints about the staff involved.

-We work on a contingency fee basis, so you pay nothing unless we recover your compensation.
-If you or a loved one was sexually abused in a San Diego juvenile detention facility, contact us today for a free, confidential consultation to learn your legal options.
+We work on a contingency fee basis, so you pay nothing for legal representation unless we recover your compensation.
+If you or a loved one was sexually abused in a San Diego juvenile detention facility, contact us today for a free, confidential consultation to learn your options.

-Overview of Allegations in San Diego Youth Residential Treatment and Juvenile Detention Centers
+Has Abuse Occurred in San Diego Youth Residential Treatment and Juvenile Detention Centers?

 East Mesa Juvenile Detention Facility (EMJDF)